allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 So Box is the main concept in our solution.
 What is Box after all?

-* Box is reusable, high-level fronted component.
+* Box is reusable, high-level frontend component.
 * Box is feedable from a REST/JSON data source.
 * Box can have slots, in each slot, you can put more Boxes.
 * Box can be rendered conditionally (for example, depending on A/B test variant).